Jerryccm/Seq2MS/README.md

 For predicting spectral library from list of peptide inputs, run:

-`python predict.py --input example.tsv --model long1024_simple_extend_30epoch --output predicted_library.msp`
+`python predict.py --input example.tsv --model pretrained_model --output predicted_library.msp`

 The output file is in .msp format